Skip to content

 Registered Trade Marks

-Registered trade mark owners with the Intellectual Property Office have exclusive rights over the trade mark concerning their goods and services, from the date of the application.
-Once you have registered a trade mark, no other business can use it without your consent.
+Registered trade mark owners with the Intellectual Property Office have exclusive rights over the trade mark concerning their goods and services, from the date the application is filed.
+Once you have registered a trade mark, no other business can use it in relation to the goods and services you claimed on your application without your consent.
 If they attempt to do so, you can begin legal proceedings immediately.
 You can easily prove ownership by consulting the trade marks register.

 A registered trade mark must meet the following requirements.
-Some requirements state that your trade mark must not be:
+Some of these requirements are that your trade mark must not be:

 • too similar to other registered trade marks;